 - Migrate to the cloud,

 - Make use of data center servers, which O’Donnell said often sit at around 20-30% utilization.

-Pooling resources and automating infrastructure can be complicated, but worth it if the shortage continues.
+Pooling resources and automating infrastructure can be complicated, but worth it if the global chip shortage continues.